iosephus/getting-cleaning-data/README.md

               by="activityCode")
 ```

+Finally, the two columns `subject` and `data` are added to the 561-columns data
-Now, we have a tidy dataset with labelled columns and activities.
+frame in `data$X`.
+Now, we have a tidy dataset with labelled columns and
+activities.

 Extract the means and standard deviations